 Conqueror: A Novel of Kublai Khan by Conn Iggulden.
 About the rise of Genghis Khan's grandson Kublai, a refined and scholarly man who devises new ways of warfare as he builds the dream city of Xanadu and pursues the ultimate prize: the ancient empire of Sung China.

-The Earth Is the Lord's by Taylor Caldwell is a novel about the rise and fall of Genghis Khan.
-Out of print, but available from Alibris.
+The Earth Is the Lord's by Taylor Caldwell.
+A novel about the rise and fall of Genghis Khan from a popular 20th century author.

 Tamburlaine the Great by Christopher Marlowe.
 A 16th century English play about the ruthless conqueror.
 This play was a great success on the Elizabethan stage.